 - treat.model1

-logistic treatment model for 2ndrandomization
+Logistic treatment model for the second randomization.

 - augmentC